 Instructions on what types of plugs you can use should be found there.
 If not, just learn about the model of the lawnmower or the engine.
 Take the details to the store; they will help you find it out for you.

 3. Check It Yourself With Gap Checker

 You can also take a new plug and check its gap using a gap checker.
 For sure!
 Most of the spark plug‘s gap is 0.030 inches, while some being less or more, like 0.040 inches.

 You can also adjust the gap yourself using the gap opener in that checker.
 Find the one that matches your required gap, and you’re good to go.

 How to Check Performance and Fix- Spark Plug Not Firing Issue

 You might sometimes want to check the ignition spark of your plug to see if it’s going well.
 There are spark plug testers that you can use.

-Disconnect the ignition coil from the spark plug, then connect the tester in between the coil and the plug.
+Disconnect the ignition coil, connect the tester in between the coil and the plug.
 Now, rest it aside and crank your engine.

-Check if your plug is sparking.
+Check if your plug is sparking or not.
 If your plug is flashing with a small light, it is sparking.
 And if there is no fire at all, then your plug is not sparking.
 You can also check it by using a screwdriver on the ignition coil.